JianwenCao/3DVisionProject/README.md

 ## HI-SLAM2 in ROS environment:
 - Build `HISLAM2 With GPU` devcontainer
 - Postcreatecommand runs `setup.py` automatically, installing CUDA extensions.
-> Warning: the postcreatecommand takes a long time, if you rebuild the container instead of reopen, this long step will take a while.
+> Warning: the postcreatecommand takes a long time, if you "rebuild" container instead of "reopen", this long step will take a while.
 ### Activate HI-SLAM2 Conda Environment:
 >Same as HI-SLAM2 instructions
 ```bash